sillsdev/aws-kubectl/README.md

-The Docker image is based off of `ubuntu:focal` and adds:
+The Docker image is based off of `ubuntu:20.04` and adds:

 - aws-cli version 2;
 - the current stable release of kubectl; and